kubevault/prometheus-exporter/docs/guides/platforms/gke.md

   namespace: demo
 ```

-In this `my-vault`, Vault operator will use self-signed certificates for Vault and also will create `{metadata.name}-vault-tls` secret containing certificates.
+In this `my-vault`, KubeVault operator will use self-signed certificates for Vault and also will create `{metadata.name}-vault-tls` secret containing certificates.
 You can optionally specify certificates in [spec.tls](/docs/concepts/vault-server-crds/vaultserver.md#spectls).

 ```console
 $ kubectl get secrets -n demo